 What are common typefaces in Swiss Style design?

 Swiss Style typographic design is known for its heavy use of sans serif typefaces.
-The clean, low-contrast letterforms lend themselves to the ethos of the swiss design style.
+The clean, low-contrast letterforms lend themselves to the ethos of the Swiss design style.
 These five typefaces are the perfect starting place when looking to incorporate a Swiss feel into your graphic design.

 Helvetica

 Perhaps the typeface most synonymous with Swiss Style is Helvetica.
-After all, Helvetica does means Swiss.
+After all, Helvetica does mean Swiss.
 In Latin, Switzerland was the “Confederatio Helvetica”.
 Designed in 1957 by Max Meidinger, Helvetica has been applied to everything from branding to the New York Subway.

 Looking for a fresh take on this classic style?
 Check out these alternatives to Helvetica.